From FASTER to F2: Evolving Concurrent Key-Value Store Designs for Large Skewed Workloads: Serving On-Disk Read-Hot Records

-Our read cache is based on the key invariant that for a given key, it \textit{always stores its most-recent record}.
-Next, we describe how user operations are modified to take advantage of the integration of the read cache in our design, and how our invariant is ensured.
+The key invariant that the read-cache should satisfy is that for a given key, it should keep its \textit{most-recent} record.
+We next describe how user operations are modified to ensure this.